top of page

 Banner_About-1024x374_edited_edited_edit

-Development
+Professional Development

 The ClimateSense Training & Professional Development Program is designed to provide a series of short climate-related training opportunities for local adaptation practitioners.
 Courses will allow practitioners to develop valuable skills in an interactive learning environment.
-Training opportunities will be available for both beginner and advanced practitioners.

 Anticipated practitioners include engineers, architects, land-use planners, healthcare providers, emergency management officials, conservationists/naturalists, watershed groups, builders, property developers, and academia.